YIZHUANG/react-multi-carousel/README.md

 ## The items you passed as children.

-All the items you passed as children will received a list of props/state of the current carousel that's passed back by the Carousel.
+All the items you passed as children will received a list of props and the current state that's passed back by the Carousel.
 This is useful if you want to support accessibility or do your own stuff.
 [An Example](https://w3js.com/react-multi-carousel/?selectedKind=Carousel&selectedStory=with%20aria%20hidden%2C%20inspect%20me%20in%20the%20debugger&full=0&addons=1&stories=1&panelRight=0&addonPanel=storybook%2Factions%2Factions-panel).

 Inspect the element in the chrome debugger.

 ```
-const CarouselItem = ({ isvisible, currentSlide, onMove }) => {
+const CarouselItem = ({ isvisible, currentSlide, onMove, ...rest }) => {
+  console.log(rest);
   return <div aria-hidden={isvisible ? 'false':'true'} className={isvisible? 'special style' : 'normal style'}></div>
 }
 <Carousel>